Producing Lab

 Who Can Apply?

-The Producing Lab is open to any producer formally attached to a full-length, fiction feature film with a completed script and director in place.
+The Producing Lab is open to the lead producer formally attached to a full-length, live-action, fiction feature film with a completed script and director in place.
 Applicants must control the rights to the project with which they apply.
 Projects do not need financing in place at the time of application.
 However, each application must demonstrate serious attention to the film’s budget and articulate the reasoning behind the budget level.
 Producing partners are welcome to apply as teams and need only submit a single application.
 International applicants are welcome to apply.
-Documentary, short film, new media and episodic projects are not eligible to apply.
+Documentary, animation, short film, new media and episodic projects are not eligible to apply.

 How to Apply